|332.01||Subdivisions renumbered, repealed, or no longer in effect|

-"Collection agency" means and includes any person engaged in the business of collection for others any account, bill or other indebtedness except as hereinafter provided; or (2) a debt buyer.
+"Collection agency" or "licensee" means (1) a person engaged in the business of collection for others any account, bill, or other indebtedness, except as hereinafter provided; or (2) a debt buyer.
 It includes persons who furnish collection systems carrying a name which simulates the name of a collection agency and who supply forms or form letters to be used by the creditor, even though such forms direct the debtor to make payments directly to the creditor rather than to such fictitious agency.

-"Collector" is a person acting under the authority of a collection agency under subdivision 3 or a debt buyer under subdivision 8, and on its behalf in the business of collection for others an account, bill, or other indebtedness except as otherwise provided in this chapter.
+"Collector" is a person acting under the authority of a collection agency under subdivision 3 or a debt buyer under subdivision 8, and on its behalf in the business of collection for an account, bill, or other indebtedness except as otherwise provided in this chapter.

-The powers, duties, and responsibilities of the consumer services section under sections 332.31 to 332.44 relating to collection agencies are hereby transferred to and imposed upon the commissioner of commerce.
+The powers, duties, and responsibilities of the consumer services section under sections 332.31 to 332.44 relating to collection agencies and debt buyers are hereby transferred to and imposed upon the commissioner of commerce.

-(a) The term "collection agency" shall not include persons whose collection activities are confined to and are directly related to the operation of a business other than that of a collection agency such as, but not limited to banks when collecting accounts owed to the banks and when the bank will sustain any loss arising from uncollectible accounts, abstract companies doing an escrow business, real estate brokers, public officers, persons acting under order of a court, lawyers, trust companies, insurance companies, credit unions, savings associations, loan or finance companies unless they are engaged in asserting, enforcing or prosecuting unsecured claims which have been purchased from any person, firm, or association when there is recourse to the seller for all or part of the claim if the claim is not collected.
+(a) The term "collection agency" does not include banks when collecting accounts owed to the banks and when the bank will sustain any loss arising from uncollectible accounts, abstract companies doing an escrow business, real estate brokers, public officers, persons acting under order of a court, lawyers, trust companies, insurance companies, credit unions, savings associations, loan or finance companies unless they are engaged in asserting, enforcing or prosecuting unsecured claims which have been purchased from any person, firm, or association when there is recourse to the seller for all or part of the claim if the claim is not collected.

 (b) The term "collection agency" shall not include a trade association performing services authorized by section 604.15, subdivision 4a, but the trade association in performing the services may not engage in any conduct that would be prohibited for a collection agency under section 332.37.

-Except as otherwise provided in this chapter, no person shall conduct within this state a collection agency or engage within this state in the business of collecting claims for others as defined in sections 332.31 to 332.44, without having first applied for and obtained a collection agency license.
-A person acting under the authority of a collection agency, as a collector, must first register with the commissioner under this section.
+Except as otherwise provided in this chapter, no person shall conduct business in Minnesota as a collection agency or debt buyer, as defined in sections 332.31 to 332.44, without having first applied for and obtained a collection agency license.
+A person acting under the authority of a collection agency, debt buyer, or as a collector must first register with the commissioner under this section.
 A registered collector may use one additional assumed name only if the assumed name is registered with and approved by the commissioner.
 A business that operates as a debt buyer must submit a completed license application no later than January 1, 2022.
 A debt buyer who has filed an application with the commissioner for a collection agency license prior to January 1, 2022, and whose application remains pending with the commissioner thereafter, may continue to operate without a license until the commissioner approves or denies the application.

 Licenses issued or renewed and registrations received by the commissioner of commerce under sections 332.31 to 332.44 shall expire on June 30.
 Each collection agency license shall plainly state the name and business address of the licensee, and shall be posted in a conspicuous place in the office where the business is transacted.
 The fee for each collection agency license is $500, and renewal is $400.
 The fee for each collector registration and renewal is $10, which entitles the individual collector to work at a licensee's business location or in another location as provided under subdivision 5b.
 An additional branch license is not required for a location used under subdivision 5b.
 A collection agency licensee who desires to carry on business in more than one place shall procure a license for each place where the business is to be conducted.

 The commissioner may require financial statements and references of all applicants for a license or registration as the commissioner considers necessary.
 The commissioner may make or cause to be made an independent investigation concerning the applicant's reputation, integrity, competence, and net worth, at the expense of the applicant for the initial investigation, not to exceed $500, and for that purpose may require a deposit against the cost of the investigation as the commissioner considers adequate.
 The investigation may cover all managerial personnel employed by or associated with the applicant.

-A licensee, on behalf of an individual collector, must register with the state all individuals in the collection agency's employ who are performing the duties of a collector as defined in sections 332.31 to 332.44.
-The collection agency must apply for an individual collection registration in a form prescribed by the commissioner.
-The collection agency shall verify on the form that the applicant has confirmed that the applicant meets the requirements to perform the duties of a collector as defined in sections 332.31 to 332.44.
+A licensee, on behalf of an individual collector, must register with the state all individuals in the licensee's employ who are performing the duties of a collector as defined in sections 332.31 to 332.44.
+The licensee must apply for an individual collection registration in a form prescribed by the commissioner.
+The licensee shall verify on the form that the applicant has confirmed that the applicant meets the requirements to perform the duties of a collector as defined in sections 332.31 to 332.44.
 Upon submission of the application to the department, the individual may begin to perform the duties of a collector and may continue to do so unless the licensee is informed by the commissioner that the individual is ineligible.

 All money received by the commissioner under this section shall be deposited in the general fund of the state treasury.

 (a) A licensee must give the commissioner written notice of a change in company name, address, or ownership not later than ten days after the change occurs.
 A registered individual collector must give written notice of a change of address, name, or assumed name no later than ten days after the change occurs.

 (a) Each licensee must establish procedures to follow when screening an individual collector applicant prior to submitting an applicant to the commissioner for initial registration and at renewal.

 (c) Screening for renewal of individual collector registration must include a national criminal history record search and a county criminal history search for all counties where the individual has resided during the immediate preceding year.
 Screening for renewal of individual collector registrations must take place no more than 60 days before the license expiration or renewal date.
 A renewal screening is not required if an individual collector has been subjected to an initial background screening within 12 months of the first registration renewal date.
 A renewal screening is required for all subsequent annual registration renewals.

 (d) The commissioner may review the procedures to ensure the integrity of the screening process.
 Failure by a licensee to establish these procedures is subject to action under section 332.40.